echasnovski/mini.nvim/readmes/mini-sessions.md

 - Enable corresponding git global config value: `git config --system core.longpaths true`.
 Then try to reinstall.
 - Install plugin in other place with shorter path.

+**Note**: a global session needs to exist before it will be able to read or write, unless a local session is detected.
+Initialize a global session using `:lua MiniSessions.write('session_name')`.

 ## Default config

 ```lua